TITLE Head Athletics Coach - West Plains

 9. Facilitates a work and learning environment that encourages knowledge of, respect for, and the development of skills to engage with those of other cultures or backgrounds.

 10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Athletic Director.

 11. Contributes to the overall success of the University’s intercollegiate athletics program by performing all other duties and responsibilities as assigned.

-The Head Athletics Coach-West Plains is supervised by the Director, Business and Support Services, West Plains, however, exercises considerable independent judgment in the management and coaching of his/her sport.
+The Head Athletics Coach-West Plains is supervised by the Director of Athletics -West Plains, however, exercises considerable independent judgment in the management and coaching of his/her sport.
 The Head Athletics Coach - West Plains directly supervises the coaching staff, student assistants, and students involved in the particular sport.